A Love Story: Candida and Sugar

 Keep your food well covered in the refrigerator to prevent mold from forming.
 When eating out, don’t hesitate to ask how the dish is prepared and tell the server to serve ingredients like soy sauce or mayonnaise on the side.

-If you struggle with Candida, eating a low carbohydrate diet is best.
+If you struggle with Candida and sugar, eating a low carbohydrate diet is best.
 Carbohydrates, even healthy complex ones, break down into glucose (sugar) in the digestive tract.
 Avoid all sugars, but aim live as normal a life as possible.
 When you occasionally slip up and eat the foods that promote Candida overgrowth, make sure to supplement with the products available to assist in digesting.

 The following foods are your best choices when on a Candida diet, and note that you’ll also lose weight.